 Mid-Year Stats

-More emergency food parcels were given out during the April to September 2022 period than ever before for this time of year.
-Over the last six months, more than 320,000 people have been forced to turn to food banks in the Trussell Trust network for the first time.
+Over the last six months, 320,000 people have had to turn to food banks in the Trussell Trust network for the first time.

 Number of emergency food parcels distributed by food banks in the Trussell Trust network